aaronfreed/aaronfreed.github.io/README.md

 * ***Marathon Chronicles*** (1997-present, in progress): maps, writing, sound, music, graphics, soundtrack mastering, director
    * [YouTube playlist](https://www.youtube.com/playlist?list=PLoysJW6pXQ6k1ExcIEZMIOWc9wfgIkYmL)
    * [Most recent public release](https://drive.google.com/open?id=1BtHg2LzQBth25hxB-AURAs8um3yyCaTE), which is now a few years old.
 I&rsquo;ll release a current build after we release *Tempus Irae Redux*, since *Chronicles* incorporates many of its textures; out of respect for James&rsquo; phenomenal efforts on *Tempus Irae* and *Redux*, I will not be releasing them in any form ahead of *Redux* itself.
    * *Chronicles* is planned to be a sort of grand finale to a loose arc between the fan games *Rubicon*, *Eternal X*, *Phoenix*, *Where Monsters Are in Dreams* (listed in original release order rather than in-universe chronological order).
 It is planned to resolve Hathor&rsquo;s story, to address some ramifications of *Rubicon*&rsquo;s story, and to resolve the ramifications of the conflict revealed towards the end of *Eternal*.
      However, despite its having technically been in development for nearly two-thirds of my life, it&rsquo;s probably less than half complete.
 I plan for its second half to be fairly atypical for *Marathon* gameplay, with perhaps dozens of interconnected levels featuring nonlinear objectives and items that enable players to progress in several different ways; they&rsquo;ll be able to obtain these in nearly any order, meaning its objectives will have several possible solutions.
-However, none of this is implemented yet, and *Chronicles* is currently on the backburner while I help to finish several of the above projects.
+None of this is implemented yet, though, and *Chronicles* is currently on the backburner at least until *Tempus Irae Redux* is complete.

 In case that wasn&rsquo;t enough, I also run a **[YouTube channel](https://youtube.com/@MarathonVidmaster)**.